OmarAyman33/Event-Management-System-2.0/README.md

-# Event Management System (JavaFX)
+# Event Management System

-A university team project built for a Software Engineering course.
+A university team project built for an Object Oriented Programming course.
 This system allows users to register as Attendees or Organizers and manage events through a graphical interface built using JavaFX.

 ##  Project Structure